 Wednesday, May 13, 2009

-MOONG DAL INDIAN CREPES (DOSA)-- MADE ONLY WITH BEANS; NO FLOUR OR GRAIN
+MOONG DAL INDIAN "CREPES"-- MADE ONLY WITH BEANS; NO FLOUR OR GRAIN

-Moong Dal Dosa with Indian-style sautéed Savoy cabbage and tofu "yogurt"
+Moong Dal "Crepes" with Indian-style sautéed Savoy cabbage and soy yogurt

-I have made dosa for years, but usually with some grain or flour in them, and usually with some oil in the pan.
-My experiment was to make them solely with soaked beans and with no more than a light spritz of oil in a nonstick pan.
+I have made dosa (another type of Indian "crepe") for years, but usually with some grain or flour in them, and usually with some oil in the pan.
+My experiment was to make them solely with soaked beans and with no more than a light spritz of oil in the pan.
 It was a success, and DH and my friend Holly gobbled them up.
-(For a filling, I used a simple cabbage stir-fry recipe from Madhur Jaffrey's World of Vegetarian Cooking
+(For a filling, I used a simple cabbage stir-fry recipe from Madhur Jaffrey's World of Vegetarian Cooking, with some Tofu "Yogurt".
+You can use any vegan yogurt.)

-We also remarked that this simple, delicious, nourishing, and filling meal was so inexpensive to make!
+We all remarked that this simple, delicious, nourishing, and filling meal was so inexpensive to make.

-This has inspired me to try different kinds of Indian breads and dumplings that can be cooked in a nonstick pan, or steamed, using soaked beans, sprouted beans, bean flours, and even fresh corn.
-I'll let you know if I have any other successes!
+This experience has inspired me to try different kinds of Indian breads and dumplings that can be cooked in a nonstick pan, or steamed, using soaked beans, sprouted beans, bean flours, and even fresh corn.
+I'll let you know if I have any other successes.

 Last night I soaked some moong dal in water: